 The bracket set is a key feature in the design of this spatial structure as it builds up the vertical support and extends outwards in steps from the main column – the cross-shaped tree trunk – to achieve a certain height, eventually joining with the other bracket set from the neighboring structure and ultimately making an archway.

-Most of the materials utilized in the construction of this temporary structure were intentionally chosen for their recyclability qualities: on one hand, bamboo poles were taken from the scaffoldings of the building industry and returned to its original function once the structure was dismantled; on the other hand, the triangle-shaped fabric that served as decorative foliage on the canopy were in fact recycled PVC fabric from outdoor banners.
-Therefore, the transformative process of the materials were equated in the design as it proposes the reutilization of the sources by creating something new out of the current society of the spectacle.
+Most of the materials utilized in the construction of the MAP Pavilion were intentionally chosen for their recyclability qualities: on one hand, bamboo poles were taken from the scaffoldings of the building industry and returned to their original function once the structure was dismantled; on the other hand, the triangle-shaped fabric that served as decorative foliage on the canopy were in fact recycled PVC fabric from outdoor banners.
+Therefore, the transformative process of the materials was equated in the design as it proposes the reutilization of the sources by creating something new out of the current society of the spectacle.

 By using the bamboo scaffolding as an actual building material for the development of temporary structures within the public realm we are making a statement, which is to complement the city with its ancient constructive methods, bringing a sense of belonging to the local community and, thus, advocate the continuity of collective memory.

 Architects: Impromptu Projects

 Area: 200.0 sqm

 Project Year: 2015